 As mediation is a dispute resolution tool that is of great benefit in many substantive areas of the law, a series of papers on the benefits of mediation in many fields of law were being prepared to educate practitioners about how mediation might benefit their clients and how it might be of particular applicability in specific fields of law.

 This current year, there are two new sub-committees one on Trusts & Estates and the other on International Mediation.

-David C. Singer and Irene C. Warshauer are the co-chairs for this committee.
+Irene C. Warshauer is the chair for this committee.

 Join the Committee